mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Cr25000 per ton of hull.

 REFLEC (TL10)
-Reflec coating on a hull increases the ship’s Protection against lasers by +3 but cannot be combined with Stealth.
+Reflec coating on a hull increases the ship's Protection against lasers by +3 but cannot be combined with Stealth.
 Adding Reflec costs MCr0.1 per ton of hull.

 SOLAR COATING

-Solar power can be used to provide a ship’s basic power needs and – in concert with high-efficiency battery technology – to provide a high degree of flexibility for power usage by specific components.
+Solar power can be used to provide a ship's basic power needs and – in concert with high-efficiency battery technology – to provide a high degree of flexibility for power usage by specific components.